automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

       File "/usr/lib/python3.8/runpy.py", line 194, in _run_module_as_main
         return _run_code(code, main_globals, None,

-What do we need to learn from looking at this.
-Its critical that our test code is debuggable and that we understand how the debugger is executing our code.
-In order to ensure that our test code can run in a stable fashing in the debugger, we need to respect the implied contract that properties on objects should only be performing simple calculations and internal object data access.
+What we can learn from this, is that its critical that our test code is debuggable and that we understand how the debugger is executing our code.
+In order to ensure that our test code can run in a stable fashion in the debugger, we need to respect the implied contract that properties on objects should only be performing simple calculations and internal object data access.
 With that said, here are some specific examples of code that I have encountered in properties that should be avoided.